A Quick SERPs Definition

 Bing Gets More Business

-For advertisers who simply can’t afford to capture those top 3/4 spots in Google, there is an option: Bing.
+For advertisers who simply can’t afford to capture those top 3/4 spots in Google, there is another option: Bing.
 Although Bing has a lot less traffic, we’ve often seen very good results from Bing campaigns on a Cost-Per-Acquisition (CPA) basis.
-If you are invisible on Google and can’t afford to change that, definitely you need to be testing whether Bing can take up some of the slack.
+If you are invisible on Google and can’t afford to change that, you definitely need to be testing whether Bing can take up some of the slack.

 My Predictions for Organic Search